Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Cremona groups in Neretin groups

 \begin{fact} If Claim (2) holds for all $X$ of height $\leq h$ and Claim (1) holds for all surfaces $X$ and $Y$ of height $\leq h+1$, where $h\geq 1$, then Claim (2) holds for all surfaces $X$ of height $h+1$. \end{fact}

 Let $X$ be a surface of height $h+1$.
 By using Claim (1), we may assume that $X$ is the blow-up of two proper rational points $p$ and $s$ on a surface $X'$ of height $h-1$.
 Denote by $E_p$ and $E_s$ the exceptional divisors on $X$ corresponding to $p$ and $s$ respectively.
 Let $X_p$ and $X_s$ be the surface obtained from $X'$ by blowing up respectively $p$ and $s$.
 By using Claim (2), every even permutation on $X_p(\F_q)$ can be realized by an element in $\BBir(X_p)$ and every even permutation on $X_s(\F_q)$ can be realized by an element in $\BBir(X_s)$.
-Moreover, there exists an element in $\BBir(X')$ that exchanges $p$ and $s$ and hence lifts to an element in $\BBir(X)$ exchanging the sets $E_p(\F_q)$ and $E_s(\F_q)$ with each other.
-This implies that $\BBir(X)$ induces all even permutations on $X(\F_q)$.
-Similarly, one deduces that $\BBir(X)$ induces all permutations on $X(\F_q)$ if $q$ is odd or if $q=2$. \end{proof}
+Moreover, {since $X'(\F_q)$ contains more than four points,} there exists an element $\tau$ in $\BBir(X')$ that exchanges $p$ and $s$ and hence lifts to an element in $\BBir(X)$ exchanging the sets $E_p(\F_q)$ and $E_s(\F_q)$ with each other.
+With the same reasoning as in the proof of Fact \ref{Fact_h1} (where $\tau$ takes the role of $\sigma_{a,b}$), this implies that $\BBir(X)$ induces all even permutations on $X(\F_q)$. \end{proof} Let $f\in\AAut(\FF\p^2(\F_q))$ be represented by $(\varphi, F, F)$.
+Note that Proposition~\ref{prop:permutation} implies in particular that there exists an element $g\in\Bir_{\F_q}(\p^2)$ that can be represented by $(\psi, F, F)$ such that $\varphi$ and $\psi$ induce the same permutation on {the roots of $ F^C$}.
+Indeed, let $F'$ be the rooted forest obtained by adding all the descendants to {the roots of $ F^C$}.
+Proposition~\ref{prop:permutation} implies that every even permutation of $X_{F'}(\F_q)$ can be realized by some element in $\BBir(X_{F'})$.
+In particular, every even permutation on the roots of $F'^C$ is induced by an element $(\psi, F',F')$ given by an element from $\BBir(X_{F'})$.
+This implies that every permutation (even if it is not even) on the roots of $F^C$ is induced by some $(\psi, F, F)$ given by an element in $\BBir(X_{F'})$ and hence by an element $g\in\Bir_{\F_q}(\p^2)$.
+(This $g$ however, is not always conjugate to an element in $\BBir(X_{F})$, by Theorem~\ref{thm:mainparity}).